Selecting Performance Measures & Metrics

-Performance metrics, also called selection metrics, are defined as information and project-specific data used to characterize and assess an organization’s quality, capabilities, and skills.
+Performance metrics are defined as information and project-specific data used to characterize and assess an organization’s quality, capabilities, and skills.
 Performance metrics are defined differently in every industry and can change based on a company’s services and products.
-Common performance metrics include sales, ROI, customer satisfaction, industry and consumer reviews, and a company’s reputation with its consumers.
+Common performance metrics include sales, return on investment, customer satisfaction, industry and consumer reviews, and a company’s reputation with its consumers.

 The world of commerce and industry uses a variety of financial performance measures or performance metrics at the organizational and enterprise level.
 These include ratios such as return on investment (ROI) and return on net assets (RONA).